apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pro-Palestinian protestors halt traffic on Storrow Drive ahead of anniversary of Oct.
-7 Hamas attack**
+**Alleged M4 MacBook Pro Unboxing Video Reveals These Four Upgrades**

-You can read more about it [here](https://www.boston25news.com/news/local/pro-palestinian-protestors-halt-traffic-storrow-drive-ahead-oct-7-hamas-attack-anniversary/MFY2AJGTPJD4HJADHE6I52YQ6U/).
+You can read more about it [here](https://www.macrumors.com/2024/10/06/alleged-m4-macbook-pro-unboxing-video/).

 ## Requirements
 - Python 3.8